Advice On Whether Sharing An Email Address Is A Breach Of GDPR

 Non-material damages relate to the psychological trauma you may have experienced from your personal data being breached.
 Psychological injuries you may be able to claim for include anxiety, depression, distress and post-traumatic stress disorder.

-How Much Compensation Can I Claim For a GDPR Email Breach?
+What Else Can I Claim For After A GDPR Email Breach?

 Material damage relates to the financial losses you’ve suffered as a result of the UK GDPR email breach of your personal data.
 Potential financial losses you could incur from such a data breach include: